seattlemethod/prototypes/system/system.md

 # System

 This explains the system.
 The system has events.
 The events have sources.
 Events relate to the state of resources and obligations.
+Sources provide documentation usually in the form of a document.

 The state of those resources and obligations are changed by events.